R24Amine/terraform-beginner-bootcamp-2023/README.md

 ## Script bash to automate tfrc credantials with token
 We have automated this workaround with the following bash script [bin/generate_tfrc_credentials](bin/generate_tfrc_credentials)

+## tf alias script

+open ~/.bash_profile

+we add alias tf="terraform" in the file

+we reload it using source ~/.bash_profile

+We need to wwrite a bash script set_tf_alias to add this alias to .bash_profile and we add it to gitpod